MiguelFFuentes/MarcuSports/README.md

 npx prisma migrate dev
 ```

-This command will run all the migrations to setup the database.
-It's also configured to run the `seed.ts` script to
+This command will run all the migrations to set up the database.

-populate
+I've also configured a command to run the `seed.ts` script to
-the database with some data.
-For more context about this seeding, please check the docs folder.
+populate the database with some data.

-Any time you want to reset the data in the database, run:

 ```bash
 npx prisma migrate reset
 ```

+From this point, any time you want to reset the data in the database, run the previous command.

 Run: